Menopausal symptoms can range from the very mild, to severe and disabling.

 HRT has some other associated long-term benefits and harms.
 Most of these are small in absolute terms, with breast cancer risk being the most significant.

-The choice to take HRT (and how long to take it for) involves a consideration of the benefits on symptom relief against potential long-term benefits and harms, and is very much down to the individual.
+The choice to take HRT (including what type and how long to take it for) involves a consideration of the benefits on symptom relief against potential long-term benefits and harms, and is very much down to the individual.

 Individuals will have differing frequency and severity of hot flushes, and differing response to HRT.